harshabc4/BrianHarshaHomepage/README.md

 ## Future Plans:

-Add projects as they are completed (namely Architectural Historian portfolio).
-Ease into the "About Me" more.
-Liven up the "Projects" section.
+- Add projects as they are completed (namely Architectural Historian portfolio)
+- Ease into the "About Me" more
+- Liven up the "Projects" section
+- Remove unneeded pages
+- Remove commented code